 We offer in-person or tele-presentations as needed.
 As part of our training programs, we provide suggested readings, instructional videos, and resiliency themed products.

-Resilient Horizons offers two versions of our custom program: Roll With The Changes.
+Resilient Horizons offers two versions of our custom program: Resiliency Rocks!

 Elementary School Program: targets students in grades 2-5 and uses developmentally appropriate media such as magic, music, storytelling, and puppetry to convey our five core resiliency skills.